ChancePemberton98/CodingChallenge/README.md

    npm install
    ```

-3. Ensure your IMAP server credentials and app URL are configured in the `config.yaml` file.
+3. Ensure your IMAP server credentials, app URL, and site login information are configured in the `config.yaml` file.
 If the `config.yaml` file does not exist, create one based on the template below:

    ### Example `config.yaml`
    ```yaml